Tax Deductions for Drivers, Creators & Consultants in 2026

 Rideshare and Delivery Drivers (Uber, Lyft, DoorDash, Instacart)

-At the 2026 IRS standard mileage rate of 72.5 cents per mile, a full-time driver logging 30,000 business miles per year can deduct $21,750.
-Even a part-time driver with 12,000 business miles gets an $8,700 deduction.
-This single write-off often exceeds a driver's total net profit, creating a tax loss that can offset other household income.
+At 72.5 cents per mile (2026 IRS rate), a full-time driver logging 30,000 miles deducts $21,750.
+A part-time driver at 12,000 miles gets $8,700.
+This write-off often exceeds net profit, creating a tax loss that offsets other household income.

 IRS Regulation